mikey-no/nhrl-tool/README.md

 **Aims**

-Provide a tool to query the NHRL File Signature information (https://www.nist.gov/srd/nist-special-database-28)
+Provide a tool to query the NSRL File Signature information (https://www.nist.gov/srd/nist-special-database-28)

 **Requirements**

 ***Provide:***

-1. A store for NHRL File signatures
+1. A store for NSRL File signatures
 2. That provides a mechnaism to query the dataset to determine if a file signature has seen before
 3. As above for bulk file signatures comparisons
-4. To provide NHRL information about file signatures
+4. To provide NSRL information about file signatures
 5. Be agnostic of the COTS or Open solutions undoubtable avalible to ensure the roadmap ramains under my control

 **Further Work**